 - Seasonal & Geographical: Seasonal patterns can have a significant impact on gross margins.
 Generally, business is slower in the winter months versus the warmer parts of the year.
 This can be offset somewhat by increased demand for electrical service and repair work from severe weather.
-In addition, the mix of business conducted in different parts of the country will affect margins; some parts of the country command higher gross margins than others. - Weather: Adverse or favorable weather conditions can impact gross margins in a given period.
-For example, in the first quarter of 2004, parts of the country experienced record snow or rain fall that negatively impacted Quanta's revenue and gross margin.
+In addition, the mix of business conducted in different parts of the country will affect margins; some parts of the country offer the opportunity for higher gross margins than others. - Weather: Adverse or favorable weather conditions can impact gross margins in a given period.
+For example, in the first half of 2004, parts of the country experienced record snow or rain fall that negatively impacted Quanta's revenue and gross margin.
 In many cases projects were delayed or had to be temporarily placed on hold.
 Conversely, in periods where weather remains dry and temperatures are accommodating, more work can be done, sometimes with less cost, which would have a favorable impact in gross margin.
-In some cases, as in the second half of 2004, strong storms or hurricanes can provide Quanta with high margin emergency service restoration work, which has a positive impact on margins. - Revenue Mix: The mix of revenue derived from the electric versus telecommunications versus cable television versus other industries will impact gross margins.
-Historically, cable television work has commanded the highest gross margins, followed by telecommunications, and then electric.
-However, with overcapacity and other challenges impacting the telecommunications and cable television industries and the significant need for T&D work by electric utilities, in future periods electric utility gross margins could be higher than telecommunications and cable television gross margins. - Service and Maintenance versus Installation: In general, installation work has a higher gross margin than maintenance work.
-This is because installation work is often quoted as a lump sum bid, which entails higher risk versus maintenance type work.
-Quanta typically derives approximately 40% 50% of its revenue from maintenance type work, which is performed under pre-established or negotiated prices or cost plus pricing arrangements.
-Thus, a higher portion of installation work in a given quarter may lead to a higher gross margin. - Subcontract Work: Work that has to be subcontracted out generally has lower gross margins.
+In some cases, as in the second half of 2004 and 2005, strong storms or hurricanes can provide Quanta with high margin emergency service restoration work, which has a positive impact on margins. - Revenue Mix: The mix of revenue derived from the industries we serve will impact gross margins.
+Changes in our customers' spending patterns in each of the industries we serve can cause an imbalance in supply and demand and, therefore, affect margins and mix of revenue by industry served. - Service and Maintenance versus Installation: In general, installation work has a higher gross margin than maintenance work.
+This is because installation work is often obtained on a fixed price basis, which has higher risk than other types of pricing arrangements.
+Quanta typically derives approximately 50% of its revenue from maintenance type work, which is performed under pre-established or negotiated prices or cost-plus pricing arrangements.
+Thus, a higher portion of installation work in a given quarter may result in a higher gross margin. - Subcontract Work: Work that has to be subcontracted out generally has lower gross margins.
 An increase in subcontract work in a given period may contribute to a decrease in gross margin.
-Quanta typically derives approximately 15% of its revenue from work that is subcontracted out to other contractors. - Materials versus Labor: In general, projects that have a higher labor component have a higher gross margin.
-Some projects require Quanta to supply all, or a portion of, the materials required to complete a project.
-This is typically at cost plus a mark-up.
-A given period with work that has a higher materials component may decrease overall gross margin. - Depreciation: Quanta includes depreciation in its cost-of-services line.
+Quanta typically subcontracts approximately 10%-15% of its work to other service providers. - Materials versus Labor: Margins may be lower on projects on which Quanta furnishes materials as material prices are generally more predictable than labor costs.
+Consequently, Quanta generally is not able to mark up materials as much as labor costs.
+In a given period, a higher percentage of work that has a higher materials component may decrease overall gross margin. - Depreciation: Quanta includes depreciation in its cost-of-services line.
 This is common practice in its industry, but can make comparability to other companies difficult.
-This must be taken into consideration when comparing Quanta to other companies. - Insurance: Operating margins could be impacted by fluctuations in insurance accruals related to Quanta's deductibles in the period in which such adjustments are made.
-As of March 31, 2005, Quanta had a deductible of \$1,000,000 per occurrence related to employer's and general liability and a deductible of \$2,000,000 per occurrence for automobile liability and workers' compensation insurance.
+This must be taken into consideration when comparing Quanta to other companies. - Insurance: Gross margins could be impacted by fluctuations in insurance accruals related to Quanta's deductibles in the period in which such adjustments are made.
+As of September 30, 2005, Quanta had a deductible of \$1,000,000 per occurrence related to employer's and general liability and a deductible of \$2,000,000 per occurrence for automobile liability and workers' compensation insurance.
 Quanta also has a non-union employee related health care benefit plan that is subject to a deductible of \$250,000 per claimant per year. - Selling, General and Administrative Expenses: Selling, general and administrative expenses consist primarily of compensation and related benefits to management, administrative salaries and benefits, marketing, office rent and utilities, communications, professional fees, bad debt expense, letter of credit fees and gains and losses on the sale of property and equipment.